 Meskel Festival

-Meskel festival, one of Ethiopia’s biggest religious events, is celebrated on 27 September 2024 (2017 in the Ethiopian Calendar).
-Last year, I was in Ethiopia’s capital to witness this marvelous event and believe you should too.
+Meskel festival, one of Ethiopia’s most significant religious events, is celebrated on 27 September 2024 (2017 in the Ethiopian Calendar).
+Last year, I was in Ethiopia’s capital to witness this marvellous event and I believe you should too.
 It is both cultural and religious.

-This vibrant occasion marks the finding of the True Cross.
-St. Helena, Emperor Constantine’s mother, receives credit for it.
+This vibrant occasion marks the finding of the True Cross, which St. Helena, Emperor Constantine’s mother, receives credit for.
 Meskel is an Ethiopian Orthodox Christian tradition.

 It has evolved into a national celebration that represents Ethiopia’s unity and culture.
-This article explores the Meskel Festival.
-It covers its origins, rituals, and cultural significance in Ethiopia.
+This article explores the Meskel Festival, covering its origins, rituals, and cultural significance in Ethiopia.

 A Historical Overview of Meskel